OpenNMT/opennmt.github.io/FAQ.md

 There are several different pretrained models available on the <a href="http://opennmt.net//Models/">models</a> page.

+### Where can I get training data for translation from X-to-X?

+Try the <a href="http://opus.lingfil.uu.se/">OPUS</a> Project.
+An open-source collection of parallel corpora.
+After stripping XML tags, you should be able to use the raw files directly in OpenNMT.

-### I am interested in other seq2seq-like problems such as summarization, dialogue, tree-generation.
+### I am interested in otherseq2seq-like problems such as summarization, dialogue, tree-generation.
 Can OpenNMT work for these?

 Yes.
 OpenNMT is a general-purpose attention-based seq2seq system.
 There is very little code that is translation specific, and so it should be effective for many of these applications.